kevinslin/seed-tldr/vault/common.live-server.md

 ---
 # live-server

-> A simple development http server with live reload capability.
+> A simple development HTTP server with live reload capability.
 > More information: <https://www.npmjs.com/package/live-server>.

 - Serve an `index.html` file and reload on changes: